What Is Obsessive-Compulsive Personality Disorder?

 What Are the Symptoms of OCPD?

 to the point that it impairs the ability to finish tasks

-- stiff, formal, and/or rigid mannerisms
+formal, or rigid mannerisms

 extremely frugal with money

 overwhelming need to be punctual

 attention to detail

 devotion to work at the expense of family or social relationships

 worn or useless items

-- fixation with lists
+- a fixation

 adherence to rules and regulations

 overwhelming need for order

 rigid adherence to moral and ethical codes

-OCPD is diagnosed when symptoms impair a person’s ability to function and interact with others.
+OCPD is diagnosed when symptoms impair your ability to

 How Is OCPD Treated?